boromeot/learn-sign-language/README.md

 ### Features

-- Real-time Sign Language Detection: The web app uses computer vision to detect and recognize sign language gestures in real-time.
+- Real-time Sign Language Detection: This web app uses computer vision to detect and recognize sign language gestures in real-time.

 - Interactive Learning Modules: Engage in interactive sign language lessons and exercises designed to enhance your signing skills.

+### Coming soon
 - User Progress Tracking: Keep track of your learning progress with personalized profiles and achievements.